lionelmace/ibmcloud-labs/Lab APIC.md

   Success Data source connection test succeeded
   ```

+### Test your API locally in the API Designer.

 1. Let's test the API in the Designer.

-1. First, start the server by clicking the play button in bottom left corner.
+First, start the server by clicking the play button in bottom left corner.
+Once the server is started, you should see the endpoint of the Local Micro Gateway.

 1. Click on Explore in the top right corner.

 1. Select the operation POST /Customers.
-Click on Generate hyperlink before the button **Call operation**.
+Click on *Generate* hyperlink before the button **Call operation** in the right panel.

   ```
   {